 Instructions

-- In a large pot or Dutch oven, heat 2 tablespoons of olive oil over medium heat.
-Add the Italian sausage and cook, breaking it up with a spoon, until browned.
-This should take about 5-7 minutes.
-Remove the sausage from the pot and set it aside.
+- In a large pot or Dutch oven, heat the olive oil over medium heat.
+Add the Italian sausage and cook, breaking it up with a spoon, until browned, about 5-7 minutes.
+Remove the sausage from the pot and set aside.

-- In the same pot, pour in the white wine and deglaze the pot, scraping up the browned bits from the bottom.
-Allow the wine to cook for about 1-2 minutes to reduce slightly.
+- Pour in the white wine and deglaze the pot, scraping up the browned bits from the bottom.
+Let the wine reduce for 1 minute.

-- Add the diced onion, chopped carrots, spices, and tomato paste.
+- Add the diced onion, chopped carrots, Italian seasoning, red pepper flakes, kosher salt, black pepper, and tomato paste.
 Cook for about 5 minutes, stirring occasionally, until the vegetables begin to soften.
-Add the garlic and cook for one additional minute.
+Add the garlic and cook for 1 minute more.

-- Return the partially cooked sausage to the pot.
-Add the crushed San Marzano tomatoes and chicken broth.
-Stir well to combine.
+- Return the cooked sausage to the pot.
+Add the crushed San Marzano tomatoes and chicken broth, stirring to combine.

-- Bring the soup to a simmer and let it cook for about 20-30 minutes, or until the carrots are tender.
+- Bring the soup to a simmer and cook for 20-30 minutes, or until the carrots are tender.

-- Stir in the heavy cream and add the fresh spinach.
-Cook for an additional 2-3 minutes, or until the spinach has wilted.
+- Stir in the heavy cream, then add the fresh tortellini and spinach.
+Cook for 3-5 minutes, stirring gently, until the tortellini is tender and the spinach has wilted.

 Video